-In this section, we present a detailed description of the FL-LLaMA framework, as shown in Fig.~\ref{fig:FL-LLaMA-Framework}, which comprises five components: split learning, privacy preservation, parallel training, inference acceleration and adaptive partitioning.
-First, we adopt split learning to divide the LLaMA into three parts: the local client stores the first ${p}$ blocks and the last ${q}$ blocks, while the remaining ${k}$ blocks, comprising the majority of the model parameters, are hosted on the server.
-Next, we design a Gaussian noise injection mechanism applied to the forward-pass hidden states to ensure data privacy during transmission between the client and server.
-Third, we enhance the training efficiency of split learning through a client-batch and server-hierarchical parallelisms.
-Fourth, we accelerate inference by leveraging the attention mask compression and collaborative KV cache mechanisms.
-Finally, the framework allows clients to adaptively adjust the split configuration based on their privacy preferences and available computational resources.
+In this section, we present a detailed description of the FedSEA-LLaMA framework, as shown in Figure~\ref{fig:FedSEA-LLaMA-Framework}, which comprises three components: privacy preservation, inference acceleration, and adaptive partitioning.
+Following FL-GLM, we adopt split learning to divide the LLaMA into three parts: the local client stores the first ${p}$ blocks($Blocks_A$) and the last ${q}$ blocks($Blocks_C$), while the remaining ${k}$ blocks($Blocks_B$), comprising the majority of the model parameters, are hosted on the server.